pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * Pivoted twice when it was still called, "We fucked up"
 * When you get a ton of customer service requests it means you are succeeded.
 * You have to move quickly in order to capture the market.
 You can't wait.
 Just have to move.
+* Until your effort makes a product market fit, it's not a real company.